 If you find your car is a lemon, you can file a consumer complaint with the Better Business Bureau Auto Line on the BBB website or contact an attorney.

 Statute of Limitations

-Under the Motor Vehicle Warranties Law, the dealer from which you purchased your defective vehicle is allowed a "reasonable number of attempts" to bring your car to the standards defined by the express warranty.
-Four repair attempts or a combined 30 calendar days in the shop qualify as "reasonable."
+Under the Motor Vehicle Warranties Law, the dealer from which you purchased your defective vehicle is allowed a "reasonable number of attempts" to bring your car to the standards defined by the express warranty; 4 attempts to repair or a combined 30 days in the shop qualify as "reasonable."

 If after that number of repairs or amount of time the defect has not been corrected, you are entitled to a vehicle replacement or a refund of the purchase price (minus a fair amount for the time the automobile was used successfully).